Part 1: What is Creativity?

 How are you teaching creativity?
 I'd love to hear in the comments below.

-Matt Strock is a passionate teacher, instructional coach, learning & development consultant, speaker, writer, life-long learner, maker, change maker, and innovator.
+Matt Strock is a passionate teacher, instructional coach, experience designer, learning & development consultant, speaker, writer, life-long learner, maker, change maker, and innovator.

 The pilcrow or paragraph symbol was originally used to signify "the beginning of a train of thought."
-The Pilcrow Times began in my classroom with texts specifically chosen to kindle thoughts and ideas that most students wouldn't normally consider with the intention to create a cognitive shift..
+The Pilcrow Times began in my classroom with texts specifically chosen to spark thoughts and ideas that most students wouldn't normally consider with the intention to create a cognitive shift..